mikechibuzor/SWEM/summaries/computer-data-storage(bis-bytes).md

 ## Representing Characters
 Since we already know how to store numbers, we can store strings or characters by storing many numbers.
 For this, an ASCII table was the first table defined to help us achieve this.
-The ASCII table can only take one byte and for this reason, it has a size limitation as it can only take upto 128 characters.
+The ASCII table can only take one byte and for this reason, it has a size limitation as it can only take up to 128 characters.

 To solve the size limitation issue the ASCII table has, the UNICODE table was developed.